 - Then practice the whole triadic sequence and the whole scale.
 Start slow!
 Set the metronome slow enough to execute everything perfectly.
 This may be very slow, but that is ok.
 Better to be slow and perfect than fast and out of control.

-Once you start with F# major, I guarantee that B major turns out to be really easy.
-After ‘B,’ ‘E’ will be a breeze, and so on through all the sharps till you get to ‘C’.
-Similarly, after mastery of Db major, Ab major will be a cinch and then you’ll work easily through the rest of the flats to ‘F’.
+Once you start with F# Major, I guarantee that B Major turns out to be really easy.
+After B, E will be a breeze, and so on until you get to C…

-Practice your scales like this for the following 3 months and I promise you your technique will rise to new heights!
+Mastering these will let you easily move through all the other scales we talked about earlier.
+Practice your scales like this for the next three months and I promise you…your technique will rise to new heights!